MirzaRiyasatAli/Building-a-Titanic-Survivor-Classifier-using-Decision-Tree-MongoDB-with-Python-and-Tkinter/README.md

 To enhance security, MongoDB is configured with user authentication and access control.
 User authentication ensures that only authorized users can access and modify the database.
 It adds an additional layer of protection to the stored data.

-## UML Diagram: A Visual Representation

-To better understand the program’s structure, we’ve created a UML class diagram.
-This diagram provides a high-level view of how the program is organized and how different components interact.

-[UML Diagram Image]

 ## Flowchart: Navigating the User Experience

 To simplify the understanding of user interactions, we’ve designed a flowchart that depicts the login and registration process.
 This flowchart helps illustrate the sequence of steps a user follows to access the program, whether as a registered user or a newcomer.

-[Flowchart before Login Authentication Image]

 The flowchart demonstrates how users choose between logging in with existing credentials or registering as new users.

-[Flowchart after Login Authentication Image]

 This flowchart shows how user data is processed and authenticated.